-The program price will be set for a fixed period of time by a contract.
-National Grid’s prices change every six months or less, depending on what kind of customer you are.
+The program price will not change until November 2020.
+However, National Grid’s prices change every six months or less, depending on what kind of customer you are.
 As a result, it is very likely that for some months, the program price will be higher than the National Grid price.
 The program goal will be to beat the average of National Grid’s changing prices over the duration of the electricity supply contract.

 However, if the National Grid price does fall below the program price, you are free to opt out of the program for no penalty or fee.
 If you choose to opt out, you will be returned to National Grid Basic Service.